What owner-operators on nouz taught us about food cost ratios.

 Lever 4 — Daily margin watch

 Top-quartile cafés check their margin ≥4 days a week.
 Bottom-quartile check monthly or less.
 This is the meta-lever — it's why the first three habits stick.
 Without a daily check, supplier hikes go unnoticed, portion drift compounds, and recipe seasonality slides past.
 A weekly check catches most of it; daily catches all of it.
+The mechanics of the daily check sit in the daily P&L pillar; the café-specific version is the day-with-nouz walkthrough.

 The 60-second daily routine we wrote up in a separate post is the operationalisation of this lever.
 It's why the routine matters — not for the routine's sake but because it makes the other three levers possible.